How to contribute¶

 Finally, when the code is ready to be audited, we remove the WIP status of the MR and we freeze the branch.
 From this moment on, the developer will refrain to rewrite history (but he/she can add new commits) and to rebase the branch without notice.
 At this point the developer waits for the reviewer to add his comments and suggestions.

-When all discussions are resolved, the reviewer will rebase the branch, possibly squash commits and merge the MR in the master branch.
+When all discussions are resolved, you should squash any fix-up commits that were applied (don’t forget to edit the commit message appropriately).
+Then, the reviewer will rebase the branch and merge the MR in the master branch.